Table Of Contents

 If you have multiple beneficiaries named, if your partner is not your spouse or even if your spouse is listed as a joint owner but not a beneficiary, then spousal continuation likely cannot occur.

-When spousal continuation is possible, your spouse essentially takes over your role as the annuity contract owner after your death.
+When spousal continuation is possible, your spouse takes over your role as the annuity contract owner after your death.

-Note that different annuity carriers may have varying rules, but most annuity contracts do allow for spousal continuation.
+Different annuity carriers may have varying rules, but most annuity contracts do allow for spousal continuation.

 Examples of Spousal Continuation